dkopi/clipcap-evolved/blogpost.md

 The distinguishing factor between these models lies primarily in the LM, while the other parameters remain consistent.
 One possible explanation for this observation is that, despite FLAN-T5 being trained on a diverse set of tasks, it may not possess the same level of robustness as GPT2, which benefits from being trained on a vast and diverse range of data.
 This suggests that the diversity of data that the LM has been exposed to may play a crucial role in the it's ability to generalize and produce accurate captions across different datasets.

 Another notable observation is the impact of using unpooled representations projected with an MLP on the model's performance.
 Specifically, we observed that it generally improves results when finetuning the language model, but worsens performance otherwise.
-This can be attributed to the fact that unpooled representations process each token individually, providing more local information about the image.
-As a result, the language model needs to adapt to effectively utilize this information, whereas the baseline method can generate suitable captions relying on the prefix alone.
+This can be attributed to the fact that unpooled representations are processed individually by MLP, providing mostly local information about the image.
+As a result, the language model needs to adapt to effectively utilize this information, whereas the baseline method can generate suitable captions relying on the prefix alone, which contains processed information from pooled representations.

 Our findings also indicate that employing an MLP with a hidden layer size of just 512 neurons is sufficient for proper projection of CLIP's unpooled representations into the FLAN-T5 decoder's representation space.
 This yields satisfactory results while keeping the number of trainable parameters at only 7 million.

 Furthermore, our comparison of T5 and FLAN-T5 weights revealed a significant drop in performance for the frozen T5 version.
 This confirms that FLAN, as a finetuning method, greatly enhances the model's robustness and its ability to handle new tasks.

 In conclusion, we achieved better performance on COCO and nocaps datasets with less trainable parameters through our proposed approaches.
 FLAN-T5 architectures consistently demonstrated superior results, especially Decoder only variants.
 By leveraging unpooled representations and applying fine-tuning, the performance gain provides empirical evidence supporting our hypothesis that unpooled representations contain useful image-specific information that can be effectively utilized for captioning.
 We found that using LoRA, we can reduce the number of trainable parameters significantly, while still achieving similar results to the baselines, with a slight drop in performance.
-These findings contribute to advancing the field of image captioning and provide valuable insights for developing more efficient and accurate models in the future.
+We believe, these findings can contribute to advancing the field of image captioning and provide valuable insights for developing more efficient and accurate models in the future.

 ## Further Work